Jesseekoh/Daily/logs.md

 // generateRandomId(30)
 ```

 **Today**: I plan to learn about DOM manipulation

 **Reflections**: I learnt how to use js to target specific DOM elements.
 I learnt how to use querySelector, querySelectorAll, getElementById, classList.add, classList.toggle.
-I created a background gradient generator
+I created a background gradient generator.

+## 22.08.22

+**Previously**: I learned about DOM manipulation

+**Today**: I plan on covering the 9th part of Asabeneh's "30 Days Of JavaScript" challenge.
+The topic for today is "Higher Order Functions".

+**Reflections**: Today, I learnt what higher order functions are.
+I also learnt to use methods like filter, every, reduce and some.
+I learned about explicit return arrow functions.